1

 2

 • I won't compare Wikipedia with Urban Dictionary.
 There's a much difference of quality between them.
 For one, Wikipedia is constantly reviewed.
-Jul 13, 2011 at 17:22
+Commented Jul 13, 2011 at 17:22

 • I wasn't trying to compare them.
 I was using them as examples of different types of references.
 Sorry for the confusion.